Direct finiteness of representable regular rings with involution: Introduction

 According to joint work with Susan M. Roddy \cite{hr2}, representability of modular ortholattices is equivalent to membership in a variety generated by finite height members.
 Using ideas from Tyukavkin \cite{tyu}, the analogue for $*$-regular rings was obtained by F.~Micol \cite{Flo}.
 Here, we rely on the presentation given in \cite{act}: A regular $*$-ring can be represented within $V_F$, respectively some ultrapower thereof, if and only if it can be obtained via formation of ultraproducts, regular $*$-subrings, and homomorphic images from the class of the $\LEnd(U_F)$, $U_F$ ranging over finite dimensional non-degenerate subspaces of $V_F$.
-It will be shown that direct finiteness is inherited under the particular construction of \cite{act} which proves the reduction to finite dimensions.
+In the setting of \cite{act} we derive a condition on $r$ sufficient for $r$ being a unit in $R$.
+It remains open whether this can be used to establish direct finiteness.

 Thanks are due to Ken Goodearl for the hint to reference \cite{FU}.